Velin1234/Warehouse-system/README.md

 # Warehouse-system
-Warehouse web site , which main goal is angular learning.
+Warehouse web site , which main goal is to act as a warehouse system for items.